open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

  caption: "The gaze-cuing paradigm [(Friesen and Kingstone, 1998)][references] that you will implement in this tutorial.
 This example depicts a trial in the incongruent condition, because the smiley looks at the distractor ('X') and not at the target ('F')."
 --%

 This document provides a detailed click-by-click walk-through.
 Screenshots are provided, as well as downloadable snapshots of the experiment as it should be after each step of the tutorial.
 This tutorial will take approximately one hour to complete.
+At every step, you will also find a link to the corresponding point in the [video tutorial](https://youtu.be/eiGXe-t-C28).

 ## Overview